 Loose-Leash Walking

 Transform pulling into a pleasant stroll by reinforcing the right position.
+If your dog is struggling significantly with pulling, review our guide on how to stop a dog from pulling on leash.

 • Define the Reward Zone: Decide where you want your dog to walk (e.g., with their shoulder by your pant seam).